Snackpackson/pdsnd_github/README.md

 bikeshare_p3

 ### Description
 This will use data provided by Motivate (https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-Users will be able to compare the system usage between three large cities: Chicago, New York City, and Washington, DC.This will provide the following information:
+Users will be able to compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+This will provide the following information:
 #1 Popular times of travel (i.e., occurs most often in the start time)

     most common month